McDonald's at centre of lobbying blitz against EU packaging waste laws

 By contrast, the European Commission claims that its new law could reduce greenhouse gas emissions by 23 million tonnes a year by 2030.
 A US study published in March found that if a container was reused just 20 times it would reduce global warming potential by over 50 percent compared to single-use alternatives.

-McDonald's also held an event in the European Parliament at the end of February with over 80 attendees, warning that the new law may "only make the problem [of environmental breakdown] worse".
+McDonald's also spoke at an event in the European Parliament at the end of February with over 80 attendees, warning that the new law may "only make the problem [of environmental breakdown] worse".

 The speakers at the European Parliament event included McDonalds' executive vice president and global chief impact officer Jon Banner, alongside MEPs Carlo Fidanza, Paolo de Castro, and Salvatore de Meo.

-Note: This article was amended on 9 May to clarify that McDonald's spoke at the European Parliament event, rather than hosting it.